 In Paris, many hosts have temporarily turned their hotels and B&Bs into safe workspaces, and are taking daily bookings from professionals in need of a quiet room to work away from home.

 This blog is divided into 4 different sections: the first section gives a little background on the problem and business idea behind accommodations turning into private workspaces in Paris, and the next 3 explain how to turn your hotel into a private workspace, how to charge customers for working there, and how to market these new private offices.
+Here, you will also find a checklist to guide you through every step of the way!

 Read on to discover why you should jump into this Parisian trend and how to go about it!